stan-alam/music/Mozart/K525/README.md

 Mozart**

 There's a good version online by **Michael Fix**.
 I play Fix's arrangement.
-There's also another good arrangement by **Jay Kauffman**.
+There's also another beautiful arrangement by **Jay Kauffman**.
 This is mine.

 ```text
 e|-3----------3----------|-3---------3----7----10----|-8----------8-----